 Barry is the Executive Director of the CCIS.
 He has worked with invasive species organizations in a variety of roles, most notably the Invasive Species Council of British Columbia and the Alberta Invasive Species Council.
 He resides in Claresholm, Alberta.

-Kellie joined the CCIS as the Communications Coordinator in 2017.
+Kellie joined the CCIS as the Coordinator in 2017.
 Her previous employment included Coordinator of the Ontario Invasive Plant Council and Stewardship Technician with Kawartha Conservation.
-Kellie’s main role with the CCIS is project management, all things communication and event planning.
+Kellie’s main role with the CCIS is project management, all things communication, fundraising, partnership building and event planning.
 Kellie lives in Peterborough, Ontario.

 Robert (Bob) McLean, Partnership Specialist